PaulineSpinga/blog/content/blog/HCI/hci-Dark-Design-Patterns.md

 - **Delayed Appearance**:
 Delay the appearance of the pop-up until users have had the chance to engage with the content.
 This reduces the likelihood of users feeling interrupted upon entering the site.
-Remember User Preferences:

-- **Implement a mechanism to remember users' cookie preferences**.
+- **Implement a mechanism to remember users' cookies preferences**.
 This way, users won't have to set their preferences every time they visit the site, providing a smoother and more convenient experience.

 #### Second example : Account deletion / Unsubscribe from newsletter